neomundi-io/.github/profile/README.md

 > 🇫🇷 [Lire en français](README.fr.md)

+---

-## Your AI makes mistakes.
+⚡ Your AI makes mistakes.
 You find out too late.
-Neomundi tells you while it is happening.
+Neomundi tells you while it happens.
+⚡ Every response is traced, scored, and auditable in real time.
+⚡ We stop risky responses before they are sent.
+⚡ No more black box.
+You see and control risk as it happens.

 ---

 Your AI makes mistakes.
 That is not the real problem.
 The real problem is when you find out.